 Make your call to action clear.
 Visitors must know how to add products to their shopping cart and understand what steps they must take to complete their purchase and check out.
 Remember to add information about after-sales service, i.e. delivery options, timescales, returns policy, etc.

 Many common objections can be overcome simply by including an FAQs section that addresses any frequently asked questions.
 Try to anticipate what people might ask about your product and provide them with this information to increase confidence.

 Although you want people to convert and place an order, being too pushy with umpteen reminders to ‘buy now’ can be very off-putting.
 Rather than pushing for the sale, allow visitors to opt-in for updates if they are not yet ready to buy.
 Offer a discount or coupon in exchange for their email address so that you can retarget them at a later date.

 Simple is best

-When considering web development options, keep the design of your product page simple and ensure that it is easy to navigate.
+When considering web development options, keep the design of your product pages simple and ensure that they are easy to navigate.
 Avoid putting too many hyperlinks into the text; if people are distracted from the product by following a link, they might not complete the purchase.

 The next step

 The first thing a customer is exposed to when purchasing your product is their initial visit to your ecommerce website.
 Make your website attractive, simple to navigate and secure to increase your conversion rate and boost your bottom line.
-Find out about our ecommerce services here at Flicker Leap, as they will help with optimising ecommerce website pages.
+Find out about our ecommerce services here at Flicker Leap, as we can help optimise your ecommerce website pages for better sales.